BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 ---

 In the next job, the native build is invoked.
-[Cross-compilation](https://www.electron.build/multi-platform-build.html) is not easily possible, if at all.
+[Cross-compilation](https://www.electron.build/multi-platform-build.html) is not really possible.
 GitHub-hosted runners are great for this purpose.
 A [matrix](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/running-variations-of-jobs-in-a-workflow) acts like a loop.
-It repeats actions with different inputs.
+It repeats actions or runs them parallel with different inputs.

 ```yaml
 native-and-electron: